koenrane/KR-new-site/content/mode-collapse-in-rl-may-be-fueled-by-the-update-equation.md

 ## Speculation

-This method might not work very well for e.g. RLHF at scale.
+This method might not work well for e.g. RLHF at scale.
 Deep RL is notoriously finicky.
 Furthermore, it would be pretty disappointing if ACTDE generally converges on uniform policies, and that seems like a live possibility given the last graph above.

 However, Alex has a few intuitions anyways: